amsokol/gcp-cloud-functions-typescript-starter/README.md

 File `index.js` is generated and is ready to deploy to **Cloud Functions**

-## Deploy project to Cloud Functions Local Emulator
+## Deploy project to Cloud Functions Local Emulator from command-line

+If you prefer command-line interface instead of Visual Studio Code than use the next commands to deploy project.

 The **Cloud Functions Emulator** is distributed as a standard NPM package, so you can install it with a standard `npm install` command: